PATH TO PURPOSE

 Interested in learning more about hosting youth internships?
 Fill out the form below or contact Brandon Jewell directly via email or cell phone (707-849-7741).

-CTE Foundation and the SCOE offer a free monthly workshop series for employers to support the development of youth internships and early career opportunities that are valuable for both students and host organizations.
-Each workshop is designed to provide practical guidance and leave participants with actionable tools they can immediately apply.
+CTE Foundation and the SCOE offer a free monthly workshop series for employers to support the development of youth internships that are valuable for both students and host organizations.
+Each workshop is designed to provide practical guidance and leave participants with actionable tools they can immediately implement.

 Location: North Coast Builders Exchange Training Center.
 1030 Apollo Way, Santa Rosa, CA 95407